 Just a 30-minute drive from Seattle brings you to a small town full of big adventures.
-And when you visit the cute town of Snoqualmie, you’ll find that just minutes away from beautiful hikes.
-But as you dig a little deeper, you’ll find that one of the best parts of this Western Washington town is actually the downtown.
-Join us as we spend a day in Snoqualmie.
+And when you visit the cute town of Snoqualmie, you’ll find that it’s just minutes away from beautiful hikes like the Snoqualmie Pass and rivers such as the Snoqualmie river.
+But as you dig a little deeper, you’ll find that one of the best parts of this Western Washington town is actually downtown.
+Join us as we spend a day in Snoqualmie, WA.

 You cannot visit Snoqualmie without a stop at Snoqualmie Falls.
 You’ll get the full majesty of a large waterfall without having to hike through the forest to get there.
 The waterfall is 270 feet tall and has multiple vantage points throughout the park.
 Even on a busy day, there is ample free parking, just a short walk to the upper observation deck.

-While the waterfall is the main attraction, you’ll find 2-acres of trails to explore as well as, a gift shop and the Salish Lodge and Spa.
+While the waterfall is the main attraction, you’ll find 2-acres of trails to explore as well as a gift shop and the Salish Lodge and Spa.
 Don’t forget your four-legged friends!
-Well-behaved leashed dogs are welcome as well.
+Well-behaved leashed dogs are welcome as well at Salish Lodge.

 Northwest Railway Museum